pawelsawicz/pcc-webiste/content/about.md

 - Acting as a platform of integration and know-how exchange among Club members, politicians, academics and members of international business communities
 - Promoting the image of Poland in the UK
 - Promoting awareness among the business community at large of economic, political and other developments related to Poland
-- Cooperating with the governmental bodies and think-tanks in order to represent Polish interests in the UK
+- Cooperating with the governmental bodies and think-tanks to represent Polish interests in the UK

 {{<youtube id="dfxG-gpsQSE">}}